-Two directors of the Company will be elected at the 2024 Annual Meeting of Stockholders.
+One director of the Company will be elected at the 2025 Annual Meeting of Stockholders.

-The Board of Directors recommends a vote FOR Joseph M. Harary and Eyal Peso as Class I directors, and it is intended that proxies not marked to the contrary will be so voted.
+The Board of Directors recommends a vote FOR Alexander Kaganowicz as a Class II director, and it is intended that proxies not marked to the contrary will be so voted.